 City of Denton Code Enforcement handles rental property maintenance complaints and performs interior inspections of rental units by request at no cost.
-Common complaints addressed by rental inspections include mold testing, heating and air conditioning issues, not hot water, sanitary sewage blockage, or rodent/insect infestation.
+Common complaints addressed by rental inspections include heating and air conditioning issues, no hot water, sanitary sewage blockage, or rodent/insect infestation.

 Due to the large number of rental properties in Denton and an increasing number of complaints from tenants, Code Enforcement performs interior inspections of rental units by request.
 A trained and experienced officer addresses all interior tenant complaints.
 The officer maintains positive relationships with many of the landlords, property managers, and leasing agents throughout Denton to ensure tenants and their families have a safe and clean place to live, and to ensure non-compliant properties are addressed to protect public health and safety.